rvhuang/Scheduler/README.md

 3. Action consumes the item from the collection.
 4. Scheduler checks whether the collection is empty.
 If so, main loop thread ends.
 If not, repeats step 3.

+The Scheduler performs following behaviors to handle main loop thread:

+* If the collection implements [INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/core/api/system.collections.specialized.inotifycollectionchanged) interface, when *CollectionChanged* event is fired to notify that new items has been added, the main loop thread will also be launched if it is in idle.
-Main loop thread can be canceled at any time with [Stop](https://github.com/rvhuang/Scheduler/blob/master/src/ModelWorkshop.Scheduling/Scheduler.cs#L277) method, and resumed with [Run](https://github.com/rvhuang/Scheduler/blob/master/src/ModelWorkshop.Scheduling/Scheduler.cs#L138) method.
+* Main loop thread can be canceled at any time with [Stop](https://github.com/rvhuang/Scheduler/blob/master/src/ModelWorkshop.Scheduling/Scheduler.cs#L277) method, and resumed with [Run](https://github.com/rvhuang/Scheduler/blob/master/src/ModelWorkshop.Scheduling/Scheduler.cs#L138) method.

 ### Redis Integration